 Abstract (250 words)

 Many aspects of neural physiology, including processes that underlie learning (e.g. neurotransmitter release and long-lasting changes in synaptic strength), are regulated by brief and local changes in [μm] levels of free intracellular Ca2+.
 On this scale, changes in [Ca2+] are known to activate many Ca2+-sensors, including the Ca2+/calmodulin-dependent kinases (CaMKs).
 Although CaMK4 is known to function in long-term memory and its paralog, CaMK1, in nervous system development, there is no evidence indicating that they function in learning acquisition.
-Here we reveal that the C. elegans ortholog of CaMK1/4, CMK-1, functions in sensory neurons to regulate responses to mechanical stimuli and learning, specifically tap habituation.
+Here we reveal that the C. elegans ortholog of CaMK1/4, CMK-1, regulates responses to mechanical stimuli and learning, specifically tap habituation.
 From catalytic site analysis of the human and C. elegans CaMKs, we predicted potential CaMK phosphorylation targets and, through mutation studies, identified one of these, O-linked N-acetylglucosamine (O-GlcNAc) transferase, OGT-1, as also being necessary for wild-type responses to mechanical stimuli and learning.
-Detailed behavioral analysis of single and double mutants suggest that CMK-1 and OGT-1 function in parallel pathways that may converge on a common substrate to modulate the tap response.
+Detailed behavioral analysis of single and double mutants suggests that CMK-1 and OGT-1 function in parallel pathways that may converge on a common substrate to modulate the tap response.
 Our results provide the first evidence of a role for CaMK and O-GlcNAc post-translational modification in responding to mechanical stimuli and learning, which are fundamental biological processes present in all animals.

 Significance Statement (120 words)